Hurricane Idalia makes landfall on Florida’s west coast as a dangerous Category 3 storm

 “Being a caretaker of the oldest building in Cedar Key, I just feel kind of like I need to be here,” Bair said.
 “We’ve proven time and again that we’re not going to wash away.
 We may be a little uncomfortable for a couple of days, but we’ll be OK eventually.”

-Idalia had grown into a Category 2 system on Tuesday afternoon and became a Category 3 just hours earlier Wednesday before weakening slightly to a high-end Category 3.
-The National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend.
+Idalia had grown into a Category 2 system on Tuesday afternoon and became a Category 3 just hours earlier Wednesday before strengthening to a Category 4 and then weakening slightly to a high-end Category 3.

 Hurricanes are measured on a five category scale, with a Category 5 being the strongest.
 A Category 3 storm is the first on the scale considered a major hurricane and the National Hurricane Center says a Category 4 storm brings “catastrophic damage.”

-Tolls were waived on highways out of the danger area, shelters were open and hotels prepared to take in evacuees.
+Tolls were waived on highways out of the danger area and shelters were opened.
 More than 30,000 utility workers were gathering to make repairs as quickly as possible in the hurricane’s wake.
 About 5,500 National Guard troops were activated.

-In Tarpon Springs, a coastal community northwest of Tampa, 60 patients were evacuated from a hospital out of concern that the system could bring a 7-foot (2.1-meter) storm surge.
+In Tarpon Springs, on the coast northwest of Tampa, 60 patients were evacuated from a hospital after warnings of a potential 7-foot (2.1-meter) storm surge there.

 “We’ll be prepared to the best of our abilities,” said Russell Guess, who was topping off the gas tank on his truck in Valdosta, Georgia.
 His co-workers at Cunningham Tree Service were doing the same.
 “There will be trees on people’s house, trees across power lines.”